Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Simulation Results

 Using $Pay_{all}$ rather than $Save_{all}$ as the objective function, \cite{ma2021joint} creatively propose a heuristic algorithm based on the following model:

 where $\mathcal{D}^{1}$ indicates the collection of banks that become insolvent but still have positive assets.

-Notice that the above bailout problem is to inject cash only into banks in $\mathcal{D}^{1}$ that are called partially default institutions and does not consider so-called totally default institutions with non-positive assets.
-Obviously, this kind of restriction may yield sub-optimal solutions.
-However, the restriction can ensure the calculation of gradient via implicit function theorem, and then the optimal bailout problem can be solved with gradient descent methods \citep{ma2021joint}.
-In addition, viewing $Pay_{all}$ as the objective is an effective but reluctant action, which is also limited by the ability of gradient calculation.
+Notice that the bailout problem described above involves injecting cash only into banks in $\mathcal{D}^{1}$, which are classified as partially defaulted institutions.
+It does not consider fully defaulted institutions with non-positive assets.
+While this restriction may lead to suboptimal solutions, it facilitates the calculation of the gradient via the implicit function theorem, thus allowing the optimal bailout problem to be solved using gradient descent methods \citep{ma2021joint}.
+Furthermore, while using $Pay_{all}$ as the objective function is effective, it is a reluctant compromise, constrained by the gradient calculation process.
+If $Save_{all}$ were selected as the objective function, the calculation of the gradient would become infeasible.

-PGO method is more flexible and not subject to the aforementioned limitations.
-Recalling Eq.(\ref{eq:saveall}), it is evident that $Save_{all}$, considering the reduction of the total loss of both inside and outside obligees, is an objective function that can better evaluate the overall impact of the bailout upon the financial system.
-With previous arguments, we consider the following problem:
+The PGO method offers greater flexibility and is not limited by the constraints discussed earlier.
+Recalling Eq.~\eqref{eq:saveall}, it is clear that $Save_{all}$ serves as an objective function that accounts for the reduction in total losses incurred by both internal and external obligees, thereby providing a more comprehensive assessment of the overall impact of the bailout on the financial system.
+In light of these considerations, we proceed to formulate the following problem:

 which will be solved by PGO.
-For completeness, we also consider the optimization problem with $Pay_{all}$ as the objective function so that we can straightly compare the results of the PGO with those of the Heuristic.
+For completeness, we also consider the optimization problem with $Pay_{all}$ as the objective function, allowing a direct comparison between the results of the PGO method and those obtained from the Heuristic approach.